Setting up SSO with Azure AD

 Adding the information to the FotoWare tenant in the Site configuration

-On the FotoWare site, open the Tools menu and go to Site configuration.
-Expand the Security node and choose Single Sign-on.
+- On the FotoWare site, from the Tools menu (cogwheel icon) go to Site Configuration > Security > Single Sign-on.

-Choose Microsoft Azure AD as your authentication provider and enter the Application Id, Application Key (called Client Secret in the Azure portal), Tenant/Domain name and Directory Id values.
-Then save the changes. changes.
+- Choose Microsoft Azure AD as your authentication provider and enter the Application ID, Application Key (called Client Secret in the Azure portal), Authority, and Directory ID values.

 Importing groups and assigning access

-Next, you can click on Import groups to select the groups you'd like to add to FotoWare.
-Then you can start using these groups when assigning access to archives and workflows in the system.
+- Select Save on the Single Sign-on page.
+You can start using these groups when assigning access to archives and workflows in the system.